 For those of you who enjoy a change of scenery but prefer having a little more structure to their work schedules, travel nursing may be the better option in the per diem vs. travel nursing debate.

 As a travel nurse, you establish a contract with a hospital (most assignments are for 13 weeks) and work an agreed-upon schedule as part of the regular staff.
 Coast Medical Service has relationships with hospitals from San Bernardino to LA to San Diego, and we can help you find the ideal situation for both parties involved.

 While being a travel nurse does offer you the freedom to see new places, it also means less freedom to choose your own schedule.
 You may even be required to work holidays or weekends during your contract period.
 Those shifts would need to be negotiated and settled on before you start, so know going in that you may have to spend a holiday at the hospital while the rest of the staff gets the day off.

 On either side of the per diem vs. travel nurse discussion, the primary thing to take into account is what you want and need in your life.

 Ultimately, both career paths offer more control of your working life by giving you the freedom of choice.
 The debate between the two options may simply boil down to this:

 Figuring out which option works best for you is something that you can discuss with the team at Coast Medical Service.
-We are determined to make sure that you find the best travel nursing or per diem jobs to fit your skills, needs, and wants – and our four decades of experience means that we can help you choose what’s best for you.
+We are determined to make sure that you find the best travel nursing jobs to fit your skills, needs, and wants – and our four decades of experience means that we can help you choose what’s best for you.
 Connect with Coast today, and let us work with you to find that perfect assignment!